 <prefix>:<type>:<additional_info>

-Before you can upload any of your (meta)data files to the platform, you need to tell the platform how your data is structured.
-For example, you need to tell the platform where the ID is stored, which properties you want to include, the data type of each property, etc. .
+Before you can upload any data files to data set, you need to tell the platform how your data is structured.
+For example, you need to tell the platform where an identifier or a timestamp is stored, which properties you want to include, the data type of each property, etc.

 This can be done through the web UI, but also by uploading a data properties file which describes your data.